Interact2Ar: Full-Body Human-Human Interaction Generation via Autoregressive Diffusion Models: Conclusion

 \maketitlesupplementary

 This supplementary material aims to enhance the reproducibility and understanding of the work contributions.
 In \cref{supp:implementation}, we outline the implementation details of the state-of-the-art models used for comparison, provide detailed formulations of the loss functions employed in training, describe the newly proposed body-part-specific evaluators, detail the user study methodology, and explain the implementation of adaptive interaction capabilities.
-In \cref{supp:quantitative}, we complement the quantitative evaluation with results using the original evaluators from the Inter-X dataset and present an extended ablation study examining different memory configurations across all evaluation settings.
-In \cref{supp:qualitative}, we describe the accompanying Supplementary Video, which includes additional visual examples and side-by-side comparisons with previous state-of-the-art methods to better illustrate the Interact2Ar capabilities.
+In \cref{supp:quantitative}, we complement the quantitative evaluation with results using the original evaluators from the Inter-X dataset, present an extended ablation study examining different memory configurations across all evaluation settings, evaluate the impact of different text encoders, and introduce additional dyadic-specific metrics to assess interaction quality and physical plausibility, including foot sliding.
+In \cref{supp:qualitative}, we describe the accompanying Supplementary Video, which includes additional visual examples and side-by-side comparisons with previous state-of-the-art methods, alongside new close-up visualizations of complex hand and body contacts, to better illustrate the Interact2Ar capabilities.
 Finally, in \cref{supp:code}, we detail the code and data availability to ensure full reproducibility of our work.